+- Take a moment to listen instead of just talk.
 If he shifts away from you during the conversation, give him space.
 Watch his body language.
 Is he meeting your eyes?
-If he smiling back?
+Is he smiling back?
 Does he look bored?
 One of the advantages of listening instead of talking is so that you can observe him.

 The L.I.P.S.
 Methods may sound simple, but most women don't do this enough for it to work.

 Stand with your body directed toward him.
 Tilt your head slightly to the side.
 This is a posture to show your interest in a subtle way.
 Don't do this with a married or an attached guy, as it's quite powerful in showing your interest.

 Hear what he is saying.
 Contribute, but make sure that he's doing at least 75% of the talking.
 Especially on the first few dates.
 The point is to get him talking about himself, so he can share and let you know what he is worth.
 Alpha females might find this hard.
 Don't get competitive and butting in with your accomplishments.
 Really listen and have interest in what he's saying.
 Have follow up questions.
 Don't be too intense or stare him down.
 Make eye contact (but blink!), nod.
 Smile, look away, make eye contact again.
 If you're the funny type, make a few jokes.
 You can tease him a bit, but don't insult him.

 The shy guy needs more patience to be drawn out.
 They might not have had too much experience with women and find it difficult to read your signals.
 He may need some time to grasp that you are genuinely interested.
 Don't be pushy.
 You're not a car salesman.
 Remember that shy or not, he needs to make effort to earn the right to be with you.